PowerPointLabs/PowerPointLabs-Website/_docs/crop-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/crop-lab/image_8.png" width="300">

-Alternatively, you can draw multiple shapes to cover the area you want to crop out, use `ctrl+click` to select all of them, and then click `Crop To Shape`.
+Alternatively, you can draw multiple shapes to cover the area you want to crop out, use `ctrl-click` to select all of them, and then click `Crop To Shape`.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/crop-lab/image_9.png" width="350">